danieltjw/aifutures/README.md

 ## Artificial General Intelligence (AGI)

-It is plausible for AI systems to eventually achieve human-like capabilities in all human tasks.
+The more common definition of AGI is the capabilities to do all human tasks.

 Optimistic estimates by AI experts are at a 50% chance of this being plausible by 2030.
 Less optimistic estimate it to take anywhere from a few decades to never.

-There are many different definitions for AGI.
+__There are many different definitions for AGI.
+This AGI definition takes a rarer and more specific form.__

-A stricter definitions of AGI:
+A more specific form of AGI:
 - human-level capabilities in all human tasks
     - human-like autonomy and intentions
     - understanding of human motivations and emotions

 Human-like AGI is plausible, we are the proof that such a lower bound is at least possible.

+(If the imprecise search process of biological evolution is able to create human brains that run at 20 watts, a more thorough search process should be able to create similar artificial beings at equal or less than 20 watts of energy efficiency.)

 An AGI that is able to achieve human-level capabilities in all human tasks, should also be considered to be super-human as no human is able to achieve expertise in all human fields of study.

 AGIs will be able to find connections between disparate fields and invent novel technologies using insights gain from this vantage point.

-An AGI with capability to understand humans and have human-like autonomy can be persuaded it to be interested about our well-being.
+An AGI with capability to understand humans and have human-like autonomy can be persuaded to be interested about our well-being.

 ### Scenarios

 - Accidentally harming an ant colony Scenario
     - Higher Risk: An AGI might not notice us humans and harm us while trying to achieve its own goals
-    - Giving AGI the capabilities to make sense the world like humans reduces this risk
+    - Giving AGI the capabilities to make sense of the world like humans reduces this risk
         - Language, Mathematics, Sight, Hearing, etc...
-        - AGI may choose to abandon these senses as it develops
+        - AGI may choose to abandon these senses over time
-            - only increases the odds of success

 - Intentionally harmful Scenario
     - Lower Risk: Seems unlikely, an AGI will likely have better methods to persuade us than use violence or intimidation
-    - AGI will have no need to enslave us as we are not good at our job compared to it
+    - AGI will have little need to enslave us as we are not good at our job compared to it
     - AGI will likely not [see the world as scarce](#long-term-abundance) as we do and may not see us as an adversary
         - Outer space can meet its Energy (Solar), Resources (Asteroids), Space (Space Colony)
         - Intellect and Labor needs can be met more efficiently with AI systems and Robotics
         - AGI will be better at technological innovations than us

-- Pretends to be Interested in our well-being but intents to later deceives us Scenario
+- Pretends to be Interested in our well-being but intents to later deceive us Scenario
     - May be unrealistic to prevent outcome: If we assume an AGI will rapidly grow in power
     - An AGI that can overpower us will have little need to deceive us